Call for appointment:410-328-4323 410-328-4323

 - Time - Call 911 immediately if the person has any or several of these symptoms.
 Time lost is brain lost.

 Call 911 immediately if you or anyone around you has one or more of these symptoms.

 Types of Stroke

-The main types are hemorrhagic, ischemic and transient ischemic attack.
+The main types are hemorrhagic and ischemic.

 The most common type of stroke, it occurs when blood flow in a vein or artery in the brain is blocked or reduced.
 It can be caused by a blood clot that forms somewhere else in the body, such as the heart, lungs or legs; from a piece of plaque (fatty material that clogs the arteries) that breaks loose into the blood stream; or from narrowing of the arteries that reduces blood flow to the brain.

-Sometimes called a mini stroke, a transient ischemic attack (TIA) is a short-term ischemic stroke.
+A transient ischemic attack (TIA) is a short-term ischemic stroke.
 TIA has the same causes and symptoms as an ischemic stroke, but usually lasts a few minutes, although they can last up to 24 hours.
 A TIA normally causes no lasting side effects.
 Because you can’t tell whether you’re having a TIA or ischemic stroke, call 911 as soon as symptoms begin.

 Recovery and Rehabilitation

 At University of Maryland Rehabilitation & Orthopaedic Institute, stroke recovery and stroke rehabilitation is a team effort.
 We work with you and your family to help you return to normal life as much and as soon as possible.
 As part of the University of Maryland Medical System, you have full access to the total resources of a major academic medical center.